 Those Bobby Valentine Mets are still the only ones who ever made it back to the playoffs a second straight year, and it did give hope that the Mets might be taking part in the postseason with a bit more regularity, but 2001 was the first year in the soon to be 17 for 20 year stretch above.

-Suppose Steve Cohen does a good job once he takes over, and the playoffs become a little more of a routine occurrence.
-In that case, there's going to be a tendency to want to forgive Fred Wilpon for his part in all of the incompetence and futility that has engulfed this team when he owned it.
+Suppose Steve Cohen does a good job once he takes over, and the playoffs become a routine occurrence.
+In that case, there will be a tendency to want to forgive Fred Wilpon for his part in all of the incompetence and futility that had engulfed this team when he owned it.
 I won't try to tell you what to do, but I definitely won't waste any forgiveness on him.
 I hope not to think of him or his son at all, but if I do, it won't be with forgiveness in my heart.
 I can promise you that.

-You know, when Wilpon decided to hold onto this team despite the major crash crunch, there might have been a path forward that, while not ideal, might have been much more productive.
+When Wilpon decided to hold onto this team despite the major crash crunch, there might have been a path forward that, while not ideal, might have been much more productive.
 Instead of insisting that the Madoff losses and settlement weren't affecting payroll, go all-in on being a successful mid-market team.
-Hire a GM with creative vision, work to enhance the farm system and be as successful as possible given the spending constraints.
-Instead, the Mets always seemed to be halfway between everything, more interested in projecting some sort of front and selling tickets while mostly going nowhere.
+Hire a GM with a creative vision, work to enhance the farm system, and be as successful as possible given the spending constraints.
+Instead, the Mets seemed to be halfway between everything, more interested in projecting some sort of front and selling tickets while mostly going nowhere.
 Thanks to MLB's enabling, the Wilpons got an extra decade to do more damage to the franchise and then sell it for a record price.

-Now that I have that off my chest let's move on.
-Over the last couple of days, there have been reports indicating that Sandy Alderson would be taking some sort of position with the Mets once Steve Cohen takes over.
-An article by Andy Martino on SNY.com seems to be the source of the rumor.
+Now that I have that off my chest, let's move on.
+Over the last couple of days, reports have indicated that Sandy Alderson would be taking some sort of position with the Mets once Steve Cohen takes over.
+An article by Andy Martino on SNY.com is the source of the rumor.
 Reading the piece, it is quite amusing to note all of the weasel words utilized by the author (emphasis added by me):

 Sandy Anderson is likely to return to the Mets in some capacity as part of the ownership change, SNY has learned.
 It likely will not be as general manager.